1. Scope

 15. Audiovisual recordings and photographs by BF or third parties

 15.3.
-The Purchaser of an admission ticket and the visitor of a Performance are aware that other visitors may create photographic and audiovisual recordings both in the Festspielhaus and on the festival premises, wherein the visitor can be recognised as a visitor to the Performance.
+Purchasers of admission tickets and visitors of a performance are aware that other visitors may create photographic and audiovisual recordings, both in the Festspielhaus and on the festival premises, in which the visitor can be recognised as a visitor to the performance.
 BF assumes no liability for recordings of this kind; this applies, in particular, in the event that recordings are made publicly accessible online (e.g., social media platforms such as Facebook and the like).
 The regulation in Section 14. as well as any rights of the affected visitor against the third party which created the recording and/or made it publicly accessible will remain unaffected.

 16. Liability